Cruise Advice For the Best Palermo Port Experience

 Palermo Cathedral:

-To begin, this is one of the top photo spots in the city center.
-For a small fee, you can walk along the rooftop terraces.
-From here, you’ll get a full 360-degree view of the city, the sea, and the surrounding mountains.
+One of the top photo spots in the city center is Palermo Cathedral.
+For a small fee, you can walk along the rooftop terraces, where the views extend across the city, the sea, and the surrounding mountains.
+This makes it one of the most rewarding viewpoints, especially on a clear day.

 Monastery of Santa Caterina: